Trump is sliding toward online irrelevance. His new blog isn’t helping.

 Trump’s team scrambled to create a new way for him to get his message across as he moved from the White House to Mar-a-Lago, his Florida resort.
 The sites had given Trump a direct on-ramp into the news cycle and became some of his most lucrative political moneymakers.

-In March, Trump’s senior adviser, Jason Miller, said that a new Trump social media platform would be revealed within three months and draw “tens of millions of people” to become “the hottest ticket in social media.
+In March, Trump’s senior adviser, Jason Miller, said a new Trump social media platform would be revealed within three months and draw “tens of millions of people” to become “the hottest ticket” in social media.

 “It’s going to completely redefine the game,” he said in a Fox News interview, “and everybody is going to be waiting and watching to see what exactly President Trump does.”

-Trump’s team unveiled their new website earlier this month by circulating a cinematic trailer, in which soaring orchestral music plays as the camera zooms from space into Mar-a-Lago over the words: “In a time of silence and lies, a beacon of freedom arises.”
+Trump’s team unveiled their new website this month by circulating a cinematic trailer, in which soaring orchestral music plays as the camera zooms from space into Mar-a-Lago over the words: “In a time of silence and lies, a beacon of freedom arises.”

 But even as they promoted it, Trump’s advisers were underwhelmed.
-The long-hyped site was just a blog: a primitive, one-way loudspeaker that lacked most of the technical features that define the modern Web, like the per-post comment sections that older blogging sites such as LiveJournal have had for 20 years.
-The blog, Miller tweeted, was separate from the new social media platform he’d promised, which he said would still be coming “in the very near future.”
+The long-hyped site was just a blog: a primitive one-way loudspeaker that lacked most of the technical features that define the modern Web, like the per-post comment sections that older blogging sites such as LiveJournal have had for 20 years.
+The blog, Miller tweeted, was separate from the new social media platform he had promised, which he said would still be coming “in the very near future.”

 Miller dismissed the drop in mentions on social media.
 “A lot of our people aren’t on those platforms anymore.
 When they kicked off Trump, millions of Trump supporters are no longer on Twitter or Facebook having rejected these big tech oligarchs for their censoring of President Trump.”

 But there’s no evidence that millions of Trump supporters have left those platforms.
-Facebook’s daily active user base in the U.S. and Canada hasn’t changed since Trump’s ban, remaining at 195 million during the first three months of the year, while Twitter’s actually grew by 5 million, to 38 million, company filings show.
+Facebook’s daily active user base in the United States and Canada hasn’t changed since Trump’s ban, remaining at 195 million during the first three months of the year, while Twitter’s actually grew by 5 million, to 38 million, company filings show.

-Trump’s fans and critics online were quick to note that the blog had no features for user “likes,” replies or reactions; no cheers or bickering in the comment sections; and no space for memes, retweets or other trappings that other sites use to spread messages to broader audiences.
+Trump’s fans and critics online were quick to note that the blog had no features for user likes, replies or reactions; no cheers or bickering in the comment sections; and no space for memes, retweets or other trappings that other sites use to spread messages to broader audiences.

-Trump advisers say the blog is low-quality and unimpressive and have faulted Brad Parscale, the former Trump campaign manager whose company built the site and runs the political-campaign software Campaign Nucleus, for several technical glitches and inexplicable delays.
-The blog dropped offline for an hour after Trump posted a falsehood-filled complaint on May 15 about the election recount in Arizona’s Maricopa County.
+Trump advisers say the blog is low-quality and unimpressive and have faulted Brad Parscale, the former Trump campaign manager whose company built the site and runs the political campaign software Campaign Nucleus, for several technical glitches and inexplicable delays.
+The blog dropped offline for an hour after Trump posted a falsehood-filled complaint May 15 about the election recount in Arizona’s Maricopa County.

 “These comments came from the same people who have never done anything for Trump but talk.
 My company spent the last six years building products that helped the president spread his message around the world.
 And we happily continue to do so,” Parscale said.
 “The website is built exactly as we pitched it.”

 Since the blog’s launch, however, online data shows relatively few people have paid attention.
-Trump’s entire website, including his blog, saw roughly 4 million visits in the week ending May 18 from desktop and mobile devices in the U.S. — about 60 percent of the week’s traffic for the right-wing websites Newsmax and The Gateway Pundit, according to an analysis by the online-analytics firm Similarweb, which tracks and estimates traffic and referrals for millions of websites.
+Trump’s entire website, including his blog, saw roughly 4 million visits in the week ending May 18 from desktop and mobile devices in the United States — about 60 percent of the week’s traffic for the right-wing websites Newsmax and the Gateway Pundit, according to an analysis by the online-analytics firm SimilarWeb, which tracks and estimates traffic and referrals for millions of websites.

-In the same week, the Trump website’s traffic was beaten by not just Delish and Petfinder but the website builder Squarespace, the news magazine The Atlantic, and the food site Eat This Not That, according to Similarweb.
+In the same week, the Trump website’s traffic was beaten by not just Delish and Petfinder but the website builder Squarespace, the news magazine the Atlantic and the food site Eat This Not That, according to SimilarWeb.
 (Facebook and Twitter had 896 million and 329 million visits in the same time period, respectively.)

 The data doesn’t break out visits just to Trump’s blog, but a separate analysis shows how little those blog posts are getting passed around the Web.

-Each blog post includes a Facebook and Twitter “share” button, allowing fans to spread Trump’s words on networks where they’d otherwise be banned.
-But not many fans appear to be doing so: Social engagement across the Web with Trump’s blog, including reactions and shares on Facebook and Twitter, plummeted from 159,000 interactions on its first day to fewer than 30,000 the second, and haven’t crossed 15,000 interactions any day since, BuzzSumo data show.
+Each blog post includes a Facebook and Twitter share button, allowing fans to spread Trump’s words on networks where they would otherwise be banned.
+But not many fans appear to be doing so: Social engagement across the Web with Trump’s blog, including reactions and shares on Facebook and Twitter, plummeted from 159,000 interactions on its first day to fewer than 30,000 the second and haven’t crossed 15,000 interactions any day since, BuzzSumo data show.

 Exiled from social media mainstream, Trump and his followers will find life different at the extreme corners of the Web